abhishekmishragithub/GraphQL_Demo/README.md

-# About This GraphQL Demo ✨
+# About this GraphQL Demo ✨

 A basic GraphQL API using Flask and Graphene.
 This API returns the title, image, description etc. from web pages.